KingsleyND/myMatch/README.md

 * What are you going to do in the next 24 hours to help the Development Team reach the Sprint Goal?
 Front-End Improvements: I plan to improve the front-end user interface  to increase usability and visual appeal.
 Matchmaking Algorithm Changes: Along with front-end enhancements, I intend to modify the matchmaking algorithm to improve its efficiency and accuracy.
 Production Deployment: I'll also boot up the live production link.
+Test cases will also be made
 * Do you see any impediments to you or the Development Team meeting the Sprint Goals?
 What are the obstacles?
 What is your hindrance removal plan?
 CI System Issues: The continuous integration (CI) system may cause problems because of to its setup or configuration.
 This could cause delays in deployment or integration.
 Impediment Removal Plan: To address this, I plan to use GitLab for CI/CD, resulting in smoother integration and deployment.
 This strategy should assist handle any CI difficulties and keep the sprint on track.